Human rights in Dubai: Women's rights

 After being last seen in a 16 February 2021 leaked video where Princess Latifa claimed of being held hostage by her father and Dubai’s ruler Sheikh Mohammed bin Rashid Al Maktoum, a photo of her surfaced online in May 2021 from a shopping mall with two women.
 Sources later claimed that the women who posted regarding the night out with the princess were ‘paid’ to do so.
 A total of three photographs emerged on social media showing Latifa at a restaurant called Bice Mare, as per the location tagged on social media.
 The United Nations human rights office had been demanding proof of her life from the UAE rulers since her disappearance and surfacing of the February 2021 video.
 According to the Dubai's law a husband is also permitted to beat his children and wife.

+Ireland’s travel guidelines were questioned by Radha Stirling, who called it “insufficient” to assist visitors, especially women, in understanding the reality of dealing with the Emirati authorities.
+Stirling had assisted Tori Towey, who was barred from leaving Dubai after being charged with attempt to suicide and illegal consumption of alcohol.
+Towey is a victim of domestic violence, who faced abuse since her marriage in March 2024.
+An Emirati police officer laughed at her, when she went for the first time to seek help.
+After her suicide attempt, Towey was taken to the police station instead of a hospital.
+Radha Stirling said it is challenging to explain people what will keep them safe in Dubai.

 Rape victims

-Rape victims are at risk of punishment for other “crimes” in Dubai.
+Rape victims are at risk of punishment for other "crimes" in Dubai.
 In a small number of cases, the courts of the UAE have jailed women after they reported being raped and it was proven that the accusations were false.
-A British woman, after she reported being gang raped by three men, was fined AED 1000 after confessing to consuming alcohol without a license; her attackers are currently serving ten years in prison.
+A British woman, after she reported being gang raped by three men, was fined AED 1000 after confessing to consuming alcohol without a license; her attackers were sentenced to ten years in prison.
 Another British woman was charged with public intoxication and extramarital sex (with her fiancé, not the accused) after she reported being raped; in one final case, an 18-year-old Emirati woman withdrew her complaint of gang rape inside a car by 6 men when faced with a flogging and jail term.
 The woman served one year in jail for having consensual sex outside marriage with one of the men on a separate occasion.

-In July 2013, a Norwegian woman, Marte Dalelv, reported rape to the police and received a prison sentence for "illicit sex and alcohol consumption" she was subsequently pardoned.
+In July 2013, a Norwegian woman, Marte Dalelv, reported being raped to the police and received a prison sentence for "illicit sex and alcohol consumption"; she was subsequently pardoned.
 The Emirates Center for Human Rights expressed concern over Dubai's treatment of rape victims.